 Here we’ll be going through common allergens, symptoms of an allergic reaction in dogs, and ways you can avoid further flare ups.

-Below you’ll find a list of the most common symptoms of an allergic reaction:
+Dog food allergies usually present as a skin reaction.
+Below you’ll find a list of the most common symptoms of an allergic reaction in dogs:

 The below symptoms mimic symptoms seen in humans and can be an indicator of a food allergy:

-If any of the above symptoms occur, consult your Vet who will be able to rule out any other causes.
+It’s important to be aware that the symptoms listed above can also be signs of other conditions in dogs, some of them serious.
+If any of the above symptoms occur, consult your vet who will be able to rule out any other causes.

-Food sensitives vary from dog to dog – but there are a number of common animal proteins, dairy products and vegetables.
+Food sensitivities vary from dog to dog – but there are a number of common animal proteins, dairy products and vegetables that can cause a reaction.
 Take a look at our list below:

 These food ingredients are commonly used in pet foods.
 Food sensitives can develop over time due to repeat exposure and your dog may have consumed a food for a long period of time before an allergic response occurs.
-However, once your pet is allergic they will be allergic for life and you will need to avoid feeding them that particular protein.
+However, once your pet is allergic they will be allergic for life and you will need to avoid feeding them foods with that particular ingredient.